 Compact branches make a wonderful low hedge, barrier planting or single shrub accent.
-Deep crimson color to foliage.
-Bright red berries enhance its look in fall and winter.
+Deep crimson color to the dense foliage.
+Enhanced with bright red berries in fall and winter that attract winter songbirds to the garden.
 Deciduous.

 - DetailBotanical Pronunciation:BUR-bur-is thun-BERG-ee-eyePlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:ColumnarGrowth rate:SlowAverage landscape size:Slowly reaches 3 to 4 ft. tall and wide.Special features:Bird Friendly, Dramatic Foliage Color, Ornamental Berries, Tolerates Road Salt, Tolerates Urban Pollution, Year-round InterestFoliage color:RedBlooms:SpringFlower color:YellowPatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasAn outstanding colored foliage to add interest to foundation planting and short enough to fit under most window sills.
 Spot into overly-green shrub borders as singles or groups for a larger mass of vibrant color.
 Use as an informal low hedge, edging or frame in a linear composition.
 Excellent background plant for perennial borders.
 Great small stature filler for sideyards and small city yards that need versatile plants with interest in every season.
 Berries make this plant a beautiful addition to bird and wildlife friendly habitat gardens.Companion PlantsBoxwood (Buxus); False Cypress (Chamaecyparis); Potentilla (Potentilla); Spirea (Spiraea); Weigela (Weigela)